Huron Towers

 Huron Towers West was built in 1960, and stands at 14 floors in height.
 The residential high-rise includes a restaurant, retail space, and a fitness center.
 It is designed in the modern architectural style.

-Huron Towers East

 Huron Towers East is the twin of Huron Towers West, and is built identically to it.
 The high-rise has the same facilities as its twin, built in 1960.